AlifPapp/Outages/README.md

 2. Create bot with all intents enabled
 3. Invite the bot with all permisions
 3. Fill out bots Secrets

 Note: You will need to make slight changes depending where you host it.
-I have it set up to run either on my desktop or on replit.
+<br>I have it set up to run either on my desktop or on replit.

+BTW You can view the bot in action in my discord